RohanAlexander/telling_stories_with_data/_book/98-assessment.md

   <tbody class="gt_table_body">
     <tr><td class="gt_row gt_left">R is appropriately cited</td>
 <td class="gt_row gt_left">0 - 'No'; 1 - 'Yes'</td>
-<td class="gt_row gt_left">Both referred to in the main content and included in the reference list.
-If not, no need to continue marking, just give paper 0 overall.</td></tr>
+<td class="gt_row gt_left">Must be referred to in the main content and included in the reference list.
+If not, no need to continue marking, paper gets 0 overall.</td></tr>
     <tr><td class="gt_row gt_left">Title</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 1 - 'Yes'; 2 - 'Exceptional'</td>
-<td class="gt_row gt_left">An informative title is included.
-Tell the reader what your story is don't waste their time.
-Ideally tell them what happens at the end of the story.
-'Problem Set X' is not an informative title.
+<td class="gt_row gt_left">An informative title is included that explains the story, and ideally tells the reader what happens at the end of it.
+'Paper X' is not an informative title.
 There should be no evidence this is a school paper.</td></tr>
     <tr><td class="gt_row gt_left">Author, date, and repo</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 2 - 'Yes'</td>
 <td class="gt_row gt_left">The author, date of submission, and a link to a GitHub repo are clearly included.
 (The later likely, but not necessarily, through a statement such as: 'Code and data supporting this analysis is available at: LINK').</td></tr>
     <tr><td class="gt_row gt_left">Abstract</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 1 - 'Gets job done'; 2 - 'Fine'; 3 - 'Great'; 4 - 'Exceptional'</td>
-<td class="gt_row gt_left">An abstract is included and appropriately pitched to a general audience.
+<td class="gt_row gt_left">An abstract is included and appropriately pitched to a non-specialist audience.
 The abstract answers: 1) what was done, 2) what was found, and 3) why this matters (all at a high level).
-If your abstract is longer than four sentences then you need to think a lot about whether it is too long.
-It may be fine (there are always exceptions) but you should probably have a good reason.
-Your abstract must tell the reader your top-level finding.
-What is the one thing that we learn about the world because of your paper?</td></tr>
+Likely not longer than four sentences.
+The abstract must tell the reader the top-level finding.
+What is the one thing that we learn about the world because of this paper?</td></tr>
     <tr><td class="gt_row gt_left">Introduction</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 1 - 'Gets job done'; 2 - 'Fine'; 3 - 'Great'; 4 - 'Exceptional'</td>
 <td class="gt_row gt_left">The introduction is self-contained and tells a reader everything they need to know, including putting it into a broader context.
-Your introduction should provide a bit of broader context to motivate the reader, as well as providing a bit more detail about what you're interested in, what you did, what you found, why it's important, etc. A reader should be able to read only your introduction and have a good idea about the research that you carried out.
-It would be rare that you would have tables or figures in your introduction (again there are always exceptions but think deeply about whether yours is one).
-It must outline the structure of the paper.
-For instance (and this is just a rough guide) an introduction for a 10 page paper, should probably be about 3 or 4 paragraphs, or 10 per cent, but it depends on specifics.</td></tr>
+The introduction should provide a bit of broader context to motivate the reader, as well as providing a bit more detail about what the paper is about, what was done, what was found, and why it is important.
+A reader should be able to read only the introduction and have a good idea about the research that was carried out.
+Tables and figures are likely not included.
+It outlines the structure of the paper.
+An introduction for a 10-page paper, should be about 3 or 4 paragraphs, or 10 per cent.
+The introduction should establish a clear gap that needs to be filled.</td></tr>
     <tr><td class="gt_row gt_left">Data</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 2 - 'Many issues'; 4 - 'Some issues'; 6 - 'Good'; 8 - 'Great'; 10 - 'Exceptional'</td>
 <td class="gt_row gt_left">You should thoroughly discuss the variables in the dataset that you use.
 Are there any that are very similar that you nonetheless don't use?
 Did you construct any variables by combining various ones?
 What do the data look like?
 Plot the actual data that you're using (or as close as you can get to it).
 Discuss these plots and the other features of these data.
 These are just some of the issues strong submissions will consider.
 Show off your knowledge.
 If this becomes too detailed, then you should push some of this to footnotes or an appendix.
 'Exceptional' means that when I read your submission I learn something about the dataset that I don't learn from any other submission (within a reasonable measure of course).</td></tr>
     <tr><td class="gt_row gt_left">Cross-references</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 2 - 'Yes'</td>
 <td class="gt_row gt_left">All figures, tables, equations, etc are numbered, cross-referenced, and referred to in the text.</td></tr>
-    <tr><td class="gt_row gt_left">Proofreading</td>
+    <tr><td class="gt_row gt_left">Prose</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 2 - 'Yes'</td>
-<td class="gt_row gt_left">All aspects of submission are free of noticeable typos.</td></tr>
+<td class="gt_row gt_left">All aspects of submission should be free of noticeable typos, spelling mistakes, and be grammatically correct.
+Prose should be coherent, concise, and clear.</td></tr>
     <tr><td class="gt_row gt_left">Graphs/tables/etc</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 1 - 'Gets job done'; 2 - 'Fine'; 3 - 'Great'; 4 - 'Exceptional'</td>
 <td class="gt_row gt_left">You must include graphs and tables in your paper and they must be to a high standard.
 They must be well formatted and camera-ready They should be clear and digestible.
-They must: 1) serve a clear purpose; 2) be fully self-contained through appropriate use of labels/explanations, etc; and 3) appropriately sized and coloured (or appropriate significant figures in the case of stats).</td></tr>
+They must: 1) serve a clear purpose; 2) be fully self-contained through appropriate use of labels/explanations, etc; and 3) appropriately sized and colored (or appropriate significant figures in the case of stats).</td></tr>
-    <tr><td class="gt_row gt_left">References</td>
+    <tr><td class="gt_row gt_left">Reference list</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 3 - 'One minor issue'; 4 - 'Perfect'</td>
 <td class="gt_row gt_left">All data/software/literature/etc are appropriately noted and cited.
 You must cite the software and software packages that you use.
 You must cite the datasets that you use.
 You must cite literature that you refer to (and you should refer to literature).
 If you take a small chunk of code from Stack Overflow then add the page in a comment next to the code.
 If you take a large chunk of code then cite it fully.
 3 means one minor issue.
 More than one minor issue receives 0.</td></tr>
     <tr><td class="gt_row gt_left">Reproducibility</td>